pandemicpedals/pachydermpedals/collections/_tutorials/2021-03-04-Templates.md

 # Introduction

 This is the place where I will put templates that I hope will help people build and produce art for their pedals.
+All you have to do is right lick on the links and "Save link as...".

 ## Knob Surrounds